jordi-petit/lp-moogle-2018/README.md

     browser.

     Additionally, the web server also offers some sample files under the `static` directory.
-Point your bowser to `http://localhost:5000/static/index.html` to browse their root.
+Point your browser to `http://localhost:5000/static/index.html` to browse their root.
     This figure shows the relations between these
     pages: